 What documentation do I need to register a death?

 Once you have the Medical Certificate (‘Medical Certificate of Cause of Death’) you can register the death with the Registrar of Births, Deaths and Marriages.
-You should bring the certificate, along with any ID documentation (e.g. utility bill, NHS medical card) and official certificate (e.g. birth certificate, marriage certificate) relating to the person who has died.
+You should bring the certificate, along with any ID documentation (e.g. utility bill, NHS medical card) and official certificates (e.g. birth certificate, marriage certificate) relating to the person who has died.